MarwanAlsoltany/gdpr-tools/README.md

     - `data-consent-evaluated`:
         - The sanitized element evaluation state (available only on inline `<script>` elements).

-If you want to name these attributes something else, you can provide custom names (name translations) using the `\MAKS\GDPRTools\Backend\Sanitizer::$attributes` static property on the backend and/or `frontend.attributes` in the config file or `config.attributes` on the frontend.
+If you want to name these attributes something else, you can provide custom names (name translations) using the `\MAKS\GDPRTools\Backend\Sanitizer::$attributes` static property on the backend and/or `frontend.attributes` in the config file or `settings.attributes` on the frontend.

-#### Example of how it's done on the backend:
+#### Example of how it's done on the Backend:

 ```php